purhya/career/README.md

 ## Betweens 2011~2015

-Worked at MorningStar [Advisor WorkStation](https://workstation.morningstar.com/support/help-topics/blt9ac9152cd301abb7/blt717e87c790ee413a?lang=en-us) team.
+Worked at MorningStar [Advisor WorkStation](https://workstation.morningstar.com/support/help-topics/blt9ac9152cd301abb7/blt717e87c790ee413a?lang=en-us) team, as a frontend developer.

 My daily work is developing and maintaining an advisor system for investors.
-Here we use [Ext.js](https://www.sencha.com/products/extjs/) framework, it's a professional and amazing framework, which totally affected my code style.
+Here we use [Ext.js](https://www.sencha.com/products/extjs/) framework, it's an amazing framework, which totally affected my code style.

 The culture and design style of MorningStar have greatly influenced on me.